Last Updated on March 20, 2021 by Julia Wilson

 - Secondary infection can develop in some cats.

 While the thought of a larvae/maggot living under the skin is disgusting to most, this form of infection is generally not serious but does require veterinary attention.
+In rare cases, cuterebriasis can kill a cat due to anaphylaxis or in cases where the brain is involved.

 Other forms of myiasis exist which include: